-About Alex Creates: Alex is a yarn dyer, spinner fiber artist, crochet and knitwear desinger.
+Alex is a yarn dyer, spinner fiber artist, crochet and knitwear desinger.
 He is also studying ceramics.
 All his fiber creations are made in his NYC apartment.

-What We Love: There is so much color and texture in Alex’s hand dyed yarns.
+I Love: There is so much color and texture in Alex’s hand dyed yarns.
 The items he knits up with his own yarn look great!
 Alex’s site is more for sales and you can catch up with his latest fiber adventures on his Instagram account.

 Debbie Bliss by Debbie Bliss

-What We Love: Debbie Bliss is known for her classic knits with a contemporary twist and particularly known for her children’s wear.
+I Love: Debbie Bliss is known for her classic knits with a contemporary twist and particularly known for her children’s wear.